jlemenager/Ecotone/README.md

 Future Goals:

+I want to add more products so that the user experience is more exciting.

 I want to fix the bug with the JSCharting Graph that multiplies after you click on multiple products.

 I want to make the footer stay in the bottom of the document even when no products are clicked.